fuchenru/TradingHero/README.md

 <img width="380" alt="Trading Motivation Image" src="Assests/Trading_Motivation.png">
 </p>

-Trading Hero was inspired by the challenges faced by semi-professional retail traders who struggle with managing multiple streams of market data.
-These traders often rely on various platforms for technical, fundamental, and news analysis...and so one.
-Which leads to information overload and inefficiency.
+Trading Hero was inspired by the challenges faced by semi-professional retail traders who often juggle multiple platforms / screens to conduct technical, fundamental, and news analysis...etc.
+This scattered approach frequently leads to information overload, inefficiencies, and missed opportunities.

 <div align="center">
   <img src="Assests/intro.gif" alt="Animation">
 </div>

 ### **How Trading Hero Makes a Difference**
 Trading Hero unifies essential data sources, empowering traders to make informed decisions quickly and effectively.
 With our AI-driven insights, we provide a **simplified report** that consolidates complex data into actionable guidance, making it easier to analyze and respond to market trends.
 Ultimately, Trading Hero strives to be your comprehensive **AI Financial Advisor**—helping you navigate the market with confidence and clarity.

 # **🧠 Overview of Trading Hero** <a name="Overview"></a>